jmcnamara/rust_xlsxwriter/examples/Readme.md

 * `doc_worksheet_serialize_vectors.rs` - Demonstrates serializing instances
   of a Serde derived data structure with vectors to a worksheet.

+* `doc_worksheet_serialize.rs` - Demonstrates serializing instances of a
+  Serde derived data structure to a worksheet.

 * `doc_worksheet_set_active.rs` - Demonstrates setting a worksheet as the
   visible worksheet when a file is opened.